 Front-runners tend to ignore ‘reputation’ as a key business driver to be sustainable

 Worrying about using sustainability to improve your reputation skews your company’s priorities.
 What should be getting attention in your company’s sustainability strategy or agenda?
 Reputation management tends to focus on the ‘here and now’ rather than ten to twenty years down the road.
 That’s where sustainability can deliver its true worth.
 Do well in sustainability and the reputational benefits will likely follow.

 High performers tend to squeeze more out of their materiality processes than just their annual sustainability report

 Materiality is the key link between stakeholder inclusivity and organisational accountability.
 Applied across the organisation, it can cut through the clutter and uncover opportunities and risks.
 An added benefit is providing an external perspective on issues and performance.

 This is not typically inherent in internal planning and risk management processes.
 Taken beyond reporting, materiality helps assess how well management decision-making and response processes are working.

 Front-runners are good at managing risk in their supply chains

 Some otherwise high-performing companies (including the likes of Nike and Apple) have been publicly shamed over their ignorance, complacency, or naiveté around managing risk in their supply chains.
-Underlying causes of this include: a narrow interpretation of the boundaries around sustainability, accountability and organisational risk; limited awareness of which suppliers represent the highest risks in terms of sector, location and product/service; risk management systems that struggle to acknowledge or deal with sustainability-related risk in supply chains; and sustainability teams that sit in isolation to other managers and departments that are dealing with risk and procurement.
+There are some underlying causes of this.
+A narrow interpretation of the boundaries around sustainability, accountability and organisational risk.
+Limited awareness of which suppliers represent the highest risks in terms of sector, location and product/service.
+Risk management systems that struggle to acknowledge or deal with sustainability-related risk in supply chains.
+And sustainability teams that sit in isolation to other managers and departments that are dealing with risk and procurement.

 Managing risk in your supply chain is challenging but doable and rewards the investment many times over.